Data-Science-for-Linguists-2022/Class-Lounge/guestbooks/guestbook_emma.md

 ...
 ```

-Also, in this line `lyricsdf[lyricsdf.lyrics.duplicated()].tail(20)`, I think it's printing correctly the duplicated rows except the first occurance (e.g. printing only 2 entries out 3 entries which have the same lyrics).
+Also, in this line `lyricsdf[lyricsdf.lyrics.duplicated()].tail(20)`, I think it's printing correctly the duplicated rows except the first occurance (e.g. printing only 2 entries out of 3 entries which have the same lyrics).
 Is that what you intended to print?

 - **One thing I learned:**
 Like other folks, I had no ideas what outsider music was!
-It's very interesting to look at how outsider music is different from other genres linguistics!
-By the way, I guess I am sort of like an 'outsider linguist' in this sense as I didn't have formal training in linguistics and computer science.
-Knowing that there are successful 'outsiders' like me is very encouraging!
+It's very interesting to look at how outsider music is different from other genres linguistically!
+By the way, I guess I am sort of like an 'outsider linguist' in this sense as I didn't have formal training in linguistics or computer science.
+Knowing that there are successful 'outsiders' is very encouraging!